baohx2000/composer-monorepo-plugin/README.md

 - `deps` - configures the required dependencies in an array (no key-value pairs with versions) using the relative path to the project root directory as a package name.
 - `deps-dev` - configures the required dev dependencies
+- `bin-deploy-method` - symlink|copy, the standard method `symlink`, deploys vendor/bin scripts as symlinks
+    to the parent vendor/bin.
+This breaks cases where you want to use the autoload ands its dependencies in a child repo.
+Copy copies the bins into vendor/bin in the child and then symlinks them so standard script discovery works.

 ## Git Integration for Builds